• Skip to content

 The incentive for the insurance companies is to improve the health of the people they insure and ultimately save costs.

-Organizations that incorporate employee wellness programs, not only want to save on healthcare costs but have recognized that sick employees have a direct impact on the bottom line.
+Organizations that incorporate employee wellness programs not only want to save on healthcare costs but also recognize that sick employees directly impact the bottom line.

 A World at Work article suggests that 24% of Canadian employers state stress and a sedentary lifestyle as major health risks for their employees.